Frequently Asked Questions about Results and Matches

 What is the Earliest Known Ancestor (EKA)?

 As the name suggests, this is the person who is the farthest back of your family tree that you have been able to trace through a paper trail.
 When your results are returned at Family Tree DNA, you will be given your own personal page.
 Click on "User Preferences".
 Scroll to the bottom of the page for the section marked "Displaying the Most Distant Known Ancestor" .
 There you can fill in your earliest known ancestors.
-When we know the EKA of a participant, we use that name in displaying test results on the "Results" page.
+(Be sure to provide date and location info to go with your Ancestor's name) When we know the EKA of a participant, we use that name in displaying test results on the "Results" page.

 What is a line leader?